-MIDWIFERY MASTER'S, COMBINED BACHELOR'S/MASTER'S PROGRAM
+MIDWIFERY MASTER'S PROGRAM

 The Master of Science (MS) in Midwifery is available to students who already hold a bachelor's degree from a regionally accredited college/university and who complete the program prerequisites prior to entering the program.
-The combined Bachelor/Master of Science (BS/MS) in Midwifery option is available to students who have completed at least two years at the undergraduate level (60 semester or 90 quarter credits), including the basic science and proficiency prerequisites and general education requirements.
-Both degrees are awarded simultaneously at the completion of the program.
+An option is available to students who have completed at least two years at the undergraduate level (60 semester or 90 quarter credits), including the basic science and proficiency prerequisites and general education requirements as well.